For communityNovember 2021 Community information sessions

-A tender will be held for four minerals exploration areas (blocks) in an area east and northeast of Bendigo.
+The tender was for four minerals exploration areas (blocks) in an area east and northeast of Bendigo.

-Requiring the companies to compete in a tender process allows us to select the best minerals exploration programs and the most appropriate explorers with good social values and a commitment to working with Traditional Owners, local communities and landholders.
+Requiring the companies to compete in a tender process allowed us to select the best minerals exploration programs and the most appropriate explorers with good social values and a commitment to working with Traditional Owners, local communities, and landholders.

 No. Exploration for coal or gas will not be allowed.